BritishBambi/LBBT-pp5/README.md

 ![Screenshot of product listings](assets/screenshots/products-screenshot.PNG "Product Listings")

+User Story - Product Listing Page:

+    - As a User, I would like to be able to view summary details of a list of products so that I can quickly narrow down the products that I am interested in

 Product Page:

 The product page takes the product id of the selected product from either the product listings page or an external link and renders information onto a template for the user to read.
 From here a user can access some detailed information relating to the product including a full size photo, description and even a basic recipe similar to the product.
 From here a user is also able to quickly add a product to the bag where it can then be brought into the checkout for purchase.
 A user is able to read reviews relating to the product as well as see the total score calculated on the average of review scores.

 ![Screenshot of product detail](assets/screenshots/products-screenshot.PNG "Product Details")

 Product Recipe: